takumanken/major-studio-1-code/qualitative_data/sketch/README.md

 5. Build the visualization.

 ### Considerations
-- The historical cost of living is critical data for this visualization, but there is a risk that the estimates may be subjective or inaccurate.
-It's important to show the method used for these estimates to users to avoid confusion.
+- The historical cost of living is critical data for this visualization and should be calculated based on research.
+It is also important to show the rationale and source to avoid confusion.

 ## 2. Portrait TimeLens